sidneyarepp/starter-restaurant-reservation/README.md

 - Table name is at least two characters
 - Table capacity is included
 - Table capacity is a number
+- Table capacity is greater than 0

 Clicking "Submit" will create the new table and take the user back to the dashboard.
 The new table will appear in the "Tables" section of the dashboard.

 ![new table created](https://github.com/sidneyarepp/starter-restaurant-reservation/blob/main/Markdown_Screenshots/30_new_table_created.png)

-**_If the user clicks the cancel button they will be taken back to the dashboard and the table will not be created._**
+**_If the user clicks the cancel button they will be taken back to the dashboard and the new table will not be created._**

 ---

 ### Search Page

-The search page allows a user to search for all existing reservations based on phone number.
+The search page allows a user to search for all existing reservations based on a phone number.
 The phone number can be searched based on a partial or complete number.
+All special characters are removed for the server check, so a particular format is not required for the search.
 If any reservations are found with a matching phone number they will appear and offer the same options a user would see on the dashboard.

 ![search page](https://github.com/sidneyarepp/starter-restaurant-reservation/blob/main/Markdown_Screenshots/22_reservation_search.png)